 Both the surveys and the board plans highlighted the many safety issues faced by boards when they develop system plans.
 Things like: putting in place an approval process for higher risk learning activities; providing adequate storage and ventilation for hazardous materials; safety procedures for stage sets, costumes, props and lighting in Arts programs; and ensuring full compliance with related legislative requirements, such as from the province’s Occupational Health and Safety Act.

 With these and other considerations in mind, this OSIP (Ontario Student Injury Prevention) “hub” has been created for the sharing of student injury prevention curriculum and system resources.
 Consider it a one-stop, inclusive destination for principals, supervisors, board safety leads, and others responsible for student safety in their schools.

 While there are many important safety-related resources available online, identifying and sharing SIPI-related resources via a central and easily accessible online repository maximizes boards’ use of time and money while avoiding duplication.

 How this site supports Student Injury Prevention

 OSIP.ca provides some features users might expect to find, such as a detailed collection of web links to student safety partners — for example, the Ontario School Board Insurance Exchange (OSBIE) and the Public Services Health and Safety Association (PSHSA).
 But it also offers much more than that.

 Here you’ll find samples of board plans, policies and procedures that will aid in your own safety planning.
 Important news and updates.
 And video success stories of effective injury-prevention strategies in action.

 For OSIP members only, there is even more.

-Once registering, members can ask a question to an expert, share a resource, or join in a conversation on the moderated discussion forum.
+Once registered, members can ask a question to an expert, share a resource, or join in a conversation on the moderated discussion forum.

 Resources are categorized, curated and streamed by job title, keyword, or specific area of interest.